vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 There are other projects who use other ways to control the Orcon ventilation system.

 ### Clone the remote signals
 The Orcon remote uses a CC1101 RF module which does the RF wireless communication over 868,3 MHz.
-I tried to catch the remote signals with an RTL-SDR dongle and resend it.
+I tried to catch the remote signals with an [RTL-SDR dongle](/buy/esphome_diy#rtl-sdr-radio-sniffer-for-433-and-868-mhz) and resend it.
 This didn't work and around the same time I found out it uses a two-way communication system called "Honeywell Ramses II".
-At that time there was no open implementation of it.
+At that time, there was no open implementation of it.
 Now there are.
 This approach stopped here for me.

-### Control direct the motor
+### Directly control the motor
 Other projects use a 0 - 10V PWM dimmer to overrule the voltage direct on the motor.